Photo of author

 • Write Headlines That Force People to Share Your Content

-6. Tell Your Audience What to Do!
+6. Tell Your Audience What to Do

 Catchy Headlines

 Create a headline with a command in it.
-Tell your audience what they have to do to get the value you are offering.
+Tell your audience what they have to do to get the value you're offering.
 Be direct and demand action.
 You, the expert, tell them to act in a certain way.
-You make them ask “why” and that in turn will make them click through to your website.
-Some examples of commanding headlines:
+You make them ask “why?”, which drives them to the article.

-• Subscribe to our service and get X for free!
+• Subscribe to Our Service and Get X for Free!

 • Stop Wasting Your Budget on Social Media.
 Get 10x Results from Email!